 Starting June 1, the following offices will be able to start reopening to the public with safeguards, including Plexiglas dividers and social distancing:

 - City Clerk’s Office and City Manager’s Office, located on the first (main) floor;

 - Finance Department / Utility Billing Office, located on the first (main) floor;

 - Municipal Court / Commission Room, located on the first (main) floor;

 - Neighborhood Services Division, located on the second (top) floor.

-All other City facilities, including the following, will remain closed to the public indefinitely:
+All other City facilities, including the following, will remain closed to the public in Phase 3: